Timing

 But for the average football card seller trying to improve their odds, the stronger starting point is usually a lane with proven buyer activity and manageable pressure.

 This is also where promotion discipline matters.
 Paying to promote a weak window can turn into expensive noise if the underlying buyer activity is not there.
-For the broader version of that problem, read How to Get More Viewers on Whatnot Without Wasting Promotion Spend or the more specific promotion guide Should You Boost Your Whatnot Show?.
+For the broader version of that problem, read How to Get More Views and Viewers on Whatnot Without Wasting Promotion Spend or the more specific promotion guide Should You Boost Your Whatnot Show?.

 Timing Gap